dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

 However you can interlace them differently; each test() will use the most recently set values.

 Whenever a new group is started, these functions are reset.
 This applies for nested groups too.
 Nested groups do not inherit these functions or augment them; they get their own.
-This is the most flexible approach as chaining can always be done explicitly.
+This is the most flexible approach as chaining can always be done explicitly if that is what you want.

+If your setUp/tearDown functions need to perform asynchronous operations, you can do that by having them return a Future.
+Execution of tests will be paused until the Future is complete.
+If a setUp or tearDown fails, that will be considered a test error.
+Note that if a setUp fails, tearDown will still be called.

 ## Running a limited set of tests